 Sometimes warnings are particular to a region or a group of people, and we can safely and confidently mitigate the risk.
 When our review aligns with the government advisory and mitigation proves impossible or impractical, we decide to suspend a program.
 However, this assessment and decision making is superseded by decisions and advisement given by the State University of New York and Governor’s office.

-Will Geneseo be suspending other study abroad programs?
+- Will SUNY Geneseo be suspending study abroad programs?

 Because the global health outlook related to COVID-19 is fluid and can change rapidly, the timing of our program suspension decisions will be based on a balance of global health information, public health and safety advisories, travel restrictions, visa application dates, and program deadlines, as well as institutional and student feedback.
-Once a decision has been made to suspend a program, SUNY Geneseo will promptly notify our students and institutions with details about alternative program options.
+Once a decision has been made to suspend a program, SUNY Geneseo will promptly notify our students and institutions with pertinent details.